Parupeneus cyclostomus: Colour phases

+Diet and feeding

 Goatfish have a diverse diet that primarily consists of worms, invertebrates, and even other small fish or crustaceans.
 This species is opportunistic, and will usually feed on whatever prey is the most readily available.
 Their very generalized diet and unique hunting strategy highlight this species as a key predator of the coastal reef environment.

 A defining feature of this fish is its distinctive pair of chemosensory barbels located on the fish's chin.
 The barbels are extremely sensitive, making them essential tools for foraging and navigating through the complex structures of coral reefs.
 While hunting, the fish will use these barbels to sift through sand and other soft materials to detect hidden worms, crustaceans, or other small fishes.
 In addition to its foraging technique, goatfish engage in cooperative hunting strategies.
 These tactics involve multiple fish each occupying different roles.
 Each fish may perform the duties of a chaser, a blocker, or a cluster fish.
 The "chaser" will typically attack or pursue the prey directly, a "blocker" strategically positions themselves to prevent prey from escaping, and "cluster" fish work with the blocker to corner prey and ensure successful capture.
 This behavior highlights the yellow-saddle goatfish's ability to adapt to complex reef structures.